ocombe/ocModal/README.md

 }]);
 ```

-- isolate: by default your modal's scope will inherit the variables from the init parameter.
+- **isolate**: by default your modal's scope will inherit the variables from the init parameter.
 If you don't want that and you prefer to access these variables via the $init in your controller, you can use ```isolate=true```
 ```javascript
 $ocModal.open(
 	url: 'partials/modal.html',